jonnytaylor1/GroupProject/README.md

 they could assign these question packages to a quiz.
 It was also a requirement that the teacher could view statistics from all previous quizzes and find them by date.

+**My section of the coursework was the packages menu, parts of the questions menu and parts of the database design.**

 ## Installation and Setup

 1. Download or clone file